 Your heart consists of four chambers — two upper chambers (atria) and two lower chambers (ventricles).
 Within the upper right chamber of your heart (right atrium) is a group of cells called the sinus node.
 This is your heart's natural pacemaker.
 The sinus node produces the impulse that normally starts each heartbeat.

 In atrial fibrillation, the upper chambers of your heart (atria) experience chaotic electrical signals.
 As a result, they quiver.
-The AV node — the electrical connection between the atria and the ventricles — is overloaded with impulses trying to get through to the ventricles.
-The ventricles also beat rapidly, but not as rapidly as the atria.
+The AV node — the electrical connection between the atria and the ventricles — is bombarded with impulses trying to get through to the ventricles.
+The ventricles also beat rapidly, but not as rapidly as the atria, as not all the impulses get through.
 The reason is that the AV node is like a highway on-ramp — only so many vehicles can get on at one time.

 The result is a fast and irregular heart rhythm.
 The heart rate in atrial fibrillation may range from 100 to 175 beats a minute.
 The normal range for a heart rate is 60 to 100 beats a minute.